-In this article, we presented five experiments in which item recall in phonologically similar lists was examined.
-Experiments 1 and 2 tested alternative accounts of what kind of phonological similarity leads to a category-cuing effect that can facilitate item recall.
+In this article, we presented five experiments examining item recall in phonologically similar lists.
+Experiments 1 and 2 tested alternative accounts of what kind of phonological similarity leads to a category cuing effect that can facilitate item recall.
 The alternative accounts were designated as the feature account, the linguistic structure account, and the serial order account.
 The results of Experiment 1 supported the serial order account over the other two accounts, and Experiment 2 confirmed that this result did not depend on blocked presentation of lists.

 The results of Experiments 1 and 2 thus support the serial order account in a replicable fashion.
-This indicates that within-word-form serial order is an important factor to keep in mind when considering the serial ordering of lists of word forms-that is, when considering typical immediate serial recall tasks.
+This indicates that within-word-form serial order is an important factor to keep in mind when considering the serial ordering of lists of word forms - that is, when considering typical immediate serial recall tasks.
 In our view, this is an important elaboration of what a theory of immediate serial recall must take into account.
 It also provides support for models of immediate serial recall that attempt to incorporate serial ordering not only across word forms (i.e., at the within-list level) but also at the within-word-form level; the only such implemented model of which we are aware is that developed in our own previous work (e.g., Gupta, 1996; Gupta & MacWhinney, 1997).

-In Experiments 3 and 4, we investigated the hypothesis that the effectiveness of a category cue in facilitating item recall of a list is determined by its uniqueness, which, in turn, is dependent on whether the lists are drawn from an open or a closed set of items.
-In contrast with Experiments 1 and 2, in which open sets were used, in Experiment 3, a closed set was used and no item recall advantage for alliterative over canonically similar lists was shown.
-Also in contrast with Experiments 1 and 2, there was no advantage for rhyming lists over dissimilar lists, and in fact, item recall was significantly greater for dissimilar than for all other types of lists.
+Experiments 3 and 4 investigated the hypothesis that the effectiveness of a category cue in facilitating item recall of a list is determined by its uniqueness, which in turn is dependent on whether the lists are drawn from an open or closed set of items.
+In contrast with Experiments 1 and 2, which used open sets, Experiment 3 used a closed set, and found no item recall advantage for alliterative over canonically similar lists.
+Also in contrast with Experiments 1 and 2, there was no advantage for rhyming lists over dissimilar lists, and in fact item recall was significantly greater for dissimilar than for all other types of lists.
 Experiment 4 replicated these results with unblocked presentation of lists.

-Finally, in Experiment 5, we investigated the possibility that phonological similarity can enhance item recall sufficiently to overcome any detrimental effect on order accuracy, thus leading to better strict serial recall for similar than for dissimilar lists.
-This result was indeed obtained for lists of two-syllable words, as well as for lists of one-syllable words, providing a clear reversal of the canonical PSE.
-However, as we noted in the discussion of Experiment 5, this result, in our view, does not invalidate the working memory model's account of the PSE but, rather, serves to clarify and extend that account.
+Finally, Experiment 5 investigated the possibility that phonological similarity can enhance item recall sufficiently to overcome any detrimental effect on order accuracy, thus leading to better strict serial recall for similar than for dissimilar lists.
+This result was indeed obtained for lists of two-syllable words as well as for lists of one-syllable words, providing a clear reversal of the canonical PSE.
+However, as we noted in discussion of Experiment 5, this result in our view does not invalidate the working memory model's account of the PSE, but rather, serves to clarify and extend that account.